Xeljira/tensorflow-cluster-docker/README.md

 ## Run scripts

 In the src folder, we have 2 scripts.
 The first one is  tensorflow-test.
-You can test I and see that tensorflow train a neural network on a data-set.
+You can test and see that tensorflow train a neural network on a data-set.
 The second tensorflow-HPC show how we use tensorflow on a cluster to compute a simple operation.
 The compute will be shared between multiple node of the cluster.

 To build the cluster, you need to run: